UK court backs Meghan in dispute over privacy with publisher

 In response, Meghan apologized for misleading the court about the extent of her cooperation with the book’s authors.

-The duchess said she didn’t remember the discussions with Knauf when she gave evidence earlier in the case, and apologized “for the fact that I had not remembered these exchanges at the time.”

-“I had absolutely no wish or intention to mislead the defendant or the court,” she said.
+The duchess said she didn’t remember the discussions with Knauf when she gave evidence earlier in the case, and said she had “absolutely no wish or intention to mislead the defendant or the court.”

 Meghan, a former star of the American TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.